These FAQ's are designed to shine a light on how the Codebots Platform works.

 What sort of software can a codebot write?

-Any!
-Codebots can write code for many types of software projects.
-As long as the software has patterns, and all software does, then a codebot can write it.
-Aside from simple software solutions, a codebot can also be used to build SaaS (Software-as-a-Service) applications.
-The platform can allocate a new child site (with its own database) separate to the parent site.
+The Codebots Platform allocates a new child site (with its own database) separate from the parent site.
 Child sites are necessary to enable SaaS software as permissions, data and number of users vary depending on the subscription level.
-Codebots uses a multi-tenant architecture in order to keep all the sites’ data separate and secure.
+Codebots uses a multi-tenant architecture to keep all the sites’ data separate and secure.
 Codebots is also capable of cross platform deployment.
 This means that a team can create one application with a single codebase that will run everywhere (eg. iOS and Android) without any additional effort.

 What have Codebots built in the past?